Nana-322/Podcast-Download-with-Airflow-Data-Pipeline-/README.md

 Task 4: Downloading the actual podcast audio using the python requests library

 ## Future Work
-* Automatically transcribe downloaded podcast episodes using Vosk and pydub and summarize them
+* Extend the pipeline to automatically transcribe downloaded podcast episodes using Vosk and pydub and summarize them
 * Host downloaded podcast episodes and their summaries on an html page